Exploring Accurate and Transparent Domain Adaptation in Predictive Healthcare via Concept-Grounded Orthogonal Inference: Related Work

 \textbf{Domain Adaptation (DA). \;} The common purpose of DA solutions is to reduce the distributional discrepancy between source and target domains~\cite{farahani2021brief}.
 Current DA solutions can be summarized into two mainstream categories~\cite{zhao2020review}.
 Self-training leverages unlabeled data by training either on pseudo-labels generated by a source model or under consistency regularization~\cite{liu2021cycle, sun2022safe}.
 In this work, we focus on the feature adaptation paradigm, which captures domain divergence by aligning different domain data into a shared space via the customized objective, like mean discrepancy~\cite{gretton2006kernel, yan2017mind, wang2021rethinking} and adversarial training losses~\cite{ganin2016domain, zhang2019bridging, ge2023unsupervised}.
 Within this scope, a complementary research line is to disentangle learned representations.
 These methods typically assume linear dependency in the feature space and then each extracted feature can be split into a domain-invariant and a domain-specific components.
 Domain separation network~\cite{bousmalis2016domain} and follow-up works partition latent features into private (domain-specific) and shared subspaces by using similar orthogonality constraints~\cite{sun2022rethinking, liu2022ordinal}, which also tightens theoretical bounds on target performance by retaining crucial domain-specific cues.

 \textbf{Domain Adaptation in Clinical Applications. \;} Domain adaptation becomes even more crucial in predictive healthcare, since models are usually trained on data from different hospitals, institutions, or time periods.
-Aligning patient-level distributions across hospitals is now effective in reducing performance drops when adapting predictive models to a new site~\cite{guo2022evaluation, wang2024dual}; transfer learning also internalize shared patterns across different sources~\cite{gupta2020transfer}.
-Similarly, these techniques are widely applied to medical image analysis~\cite{feng2023unsupervised, tong2025does, chen2024unsupervised}: models trained on one scanner often underperform on another due to different imaging devices.
-Domain adaptation is thus seen as a key tool to building robust clinical AI that works in diverse settings.
+Aligning patient-level distributions across hospitals is now effective in reducing performance drops when adapting predictive models to a new site~\cite{guo2022evaluation, wang2024dual}; transfer learning also internalizes shared patterns across different sources~\cite{gupta2020transfer}.
+Similarly, these techniques are widely applied to medical image analysis~\cite{feng2023unsupervised, tong2025does, chen2024unsupervised, zhu2024advancing}: models trained on one scanner often underperform on another due to different imaging devices.
+Domain adaptation is thus seen as a key tool in building robust clinical AI that works in diverse settings, such as multi-center disease diagnosis~\cite{zhu2025pathology}.
 However, most of these approaches still treat the learning phase as a black-box optimization by focusing on accuracy and robustness, which leaves a gap in interpretability and trustworthiness.